IzabelShen/Abundance-occupancy/README.md

 ## How to run
 The R scripts in the base folder should be run interactively (for instance with RStudio).

-The folder 'InputFiles' contains all data files required to run the analyses.
+'InputFiles' contains all data files required to run the analyses.
 In the repository, the input files are compressed with gzip.
 Before you proceed with the analyses, the files should be uncompressed.